 I am interested in all branches of my family history, particularly the history of the McKernans/McKernons of Co.
 Antrim.
 I have traced the McKernans back to the 1790s, and the furthest I can go back for any line is the Hills (on my mother’s side), resident in Worcestershire in the mid-1600s.
-My interesting ancestors include Thomas Pooley (a cause célèbre in the mid-19th century when he was arrested for blasphemy, mentioned in J. Stuart Mill’s On Liberty) and George Broad (who ran the foundry that cast the statue of Eros in Piccadilly Circus).
+My interesting ancestors include Thomas Pooley (a cause célèbre in the mid-19th century when he was imprisoned for blasphemy, mentioned in J. Stuart Mill’s On Liberty) and George Broad (who ran the foundry that cast the statue of Eros in Piccadilly Circus).

-Bob Dylan, Dave Douglas, Gary Lucas, Alberic Magnard, Charles Ives, Hans Reichel, Kevin Coyne, Bukka White, Olivier Messiaen, Slim Harpo, Robert Johnson, Slapp Happy, Tom Waits, John Coltrane, The Necks, Karel Dalton, Toots and the Maytals, The Ganelin Trio, Bill Frisell, Wayne Shorter, Dan Hicks & His Hot Licks, Jaga Jazzist, Lee Perry, Christian Fennesz, Thomas Tallis, Young Marble Giants, Randy Newman, Medeski Martin and Wood, Eels, Barbecue Bob, John Prine, Elmore James, Ground Zero, Keith Hudson, Palestrina, Johnny Dowd, Iris DeMent, Los Straitjackets, Sir Douglas Quintet, Dr John, Ronnie Lane, T-Bone Burnett, Kate and Anna McGarrigle etc.
+Bob Dylan, Dave Douglas, Gary Lucas, Alberic Magnard, Charles Ives, Mary Halvorson, Hans Reichel, Kevin Coyne, Bukka White, Olivier Messiaen, Slim Harpo, Robert Johnson, Slapp Happy, Tom Waits, John Coltrane, The Necks, Karel Dalton, Toots and the Maytals, The Ganelin Trio, Bill Frisell, Wayne Shorter, Dan Hicks & His Hot Licks, Jaga Jazzist, Lee Perry, Christian Fennesz, Thomas Tallis, Young Marble Giants, Randy Newman, Medeski Martin and Wood, Eels, Barbecue Bob, John Prine, Elmore James, Ground Zero, Keith Hudson, Palestrina, Johnny Dowd, Iris DeMent, Los Straitjackets, Sir Douglas Quintet, Marisa Anderson, Dr John, Ronnie Lane, T-Bone Burnett, Kate and Anna McGarrigle etc.

 There are too many projects and too little time, but one subject that particularly fascinates me is the Olympic Games of 1908.
 This was the first time that the Games were held in London, and although they were probably the first truly successful Games and helped establish the modern Olympiads as a fixture to the present day, they were also marred by clashes between the British and the Americans which were a reflection of the changes in the balance of world political power.
 The presentation of the Games at the White City was mastermined by the remarkable Hungarian showman Imre Kiralfy, a grand project in himself for someone, someday.